Translation lookaside buffer: TLB-miss handling

 The MIPS architecture specifies a software-managed TLB.

 The SPARC V9 architecture allows an implementation of SPARC V9 to have no MMU, an MMU with a software-managed TLB, or an MMU with a hardware-managed TLB, and the UltraSPARC Architecture 2005 specifies a software-managed TLB.

 The Itanium architecture provides an option of using either software- or hardware-managed TLBs.

-The Alpha architecture's TLB is managed in PALcode, rather than in the operating system.
+The Alpha architecture has a firmware-managed TLB, with the TLB miss handling code being in PALcode, rather than in the operating system.
 As the PALcode for a processor can be processor-specific and operating-system-specific, this allows different versions of PALcode to implement different page-table formats for different operating systems, without requiring that the TLB format, and the instructions to control the TLB, to be specified by the architecture.

 Typical TLB

 These are typical performance levels of a TLB: